 When you first arrive at Vantage Point, you will meet with a qualified assessment specialist who will conduct a thorough psychosocial assessment in order to make sure that we understand the depth of each and every one of your specific needs.
 In doing so, we are then able to customize a treatment plan to meet those needs.
 Once the assessment is complete, an appropriate level of care will be recommended, and an individualized treatment plan will be devised under the guidance of a psychiatrist, a case manager, and a qualified therapist.
 Your input will greatly impact the success of that treatment plan.

-The different aspects of treatment we provide through our inpatient program include:
+The different aspects of treatment we provide through our inpatient program at our center include:

 Continuing Care and Levels of Treatment

-Planning for discharge begins at the time of a patient’s admission into a program.
-We know how important it is for our patients to get the help that they need and be able to return to their normal daily lives as soon as possible.
-By having a discharge plan that starts developing at the time of admission, it allows case managers and care coordinators time to organize future treatment options that can be provided to patients following their discharge.
-Patients will not be discharged without having the comfort of knowing that the next stage of their treatment is already in place.
-On the day of discharge, patients will have a final meeting with their treatment team in order to go over the next steps for treatment.
-Patients will leave our program with the comfort of knowing that they will still have the ongoing support that they need.
+Planning for discharge begins at the time of a patient’s admission into a program at our center for depression treatment.
+We know how important it is for our patients to get the help that they need for their mental health, and be able to return to their normal daily lives as soon as possible.
+By having a discharge plan that starts developing at the time of admission, it allows case managers and care coordinators time to organize future treatment options that can be provided to patients following their discharge from our center.
+Patients will not be discharged without having the comfort of knowing that the next stage of their depression treatment is already in place.
+On the day of discharge, patients will have a final meeting with their treatment team in order to go over the next steps for depression treatment.
+Patients will leave our center’s program with the comfort of knowing that they will still have the ongoing support that they need.